 This list of common English words made from the Latin root ponere shows how studying roots can build your vocabulary.
 Ponere means 'to put or place.'
-(The 'pos' form comes from the past participle of ponere.)

 The list gives each word, its part of speech (n= noun, v= verb, adj= adjective), and a simple definition of the most common meaning(s).

 Consult an English dictionary for complete definitions and all the

 At the bottom of the page are some fill-ins to practice these words.
 If you learn best by trying things for yourself, you can start by going to the practice section and come back to check any meanings that don't make sense.